Man-Mauji

-Man Mauji is a 1962 Indian Hindi-language film starring Kishore Kumar and Sadhana in lead roles and directed by Krishnan–Panju.
+Man Mauji is a 1962 Indian Hindi-language film starring Kishore Kumar and Sadhana Shivdasani in lead roles and directed by Krishnan–Panju.
 It was Jayalalitha's first Hindi film, in which she played Lord Krishna in a 3-minutes dance sequence with Naaz, who played Radha in the same dance program.
 The film was a remake of Telugu film Donga Ramudu.